colbycheese55/FileEncrypter/README.md

 # FileEncrypter

 ## Introduction
-The program serves as an encrypted vault for text files.
+The program serves as an encrypted vault for files of any filetype.
 Multiple users can create accounts and have their own independent vaults.
 Besides just, encrypting and decrypting files, convenience features such as sharing files with another user are implemented.

 Note: _This is a personal educational project, and should not be used to secure anything serious._